TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/authentication-authorization/json-web-tokens/jwt-keycloak.md

 1. Log in to your Tyk Dashboard.
 2. Create a new HTTP API (the default http://httpbin.org upstream URL is fine.)

-{{< img src="/img/keycloak-jwt/create-api-step-1.png" alt="Create API" width="800px" height="400" >}}
+{{< img src="/img/keycloak-jwt/create-api-step-1.png" alt="Create a new HTTP API" width="800px" height="400" >}}

    - Select JWT in the Authentication mode section.
    - Select RSA public Key as JWT Signing method.
    - Add your JSON Web Key Sets (JWKS) URL in the `Public Key` box.
-Which can be found through the well-known config endpoint or is typically `https://KEYCLOAK_URL/realms/KEYCLOAK_REALM/protocol/openid-connect/certs`.
+This can be found through the well-known config endpoint or is typically `https://KEYCLOAK_URL/realms/KEYCLOAK_REALM/protocol/openid-connect/certs`.
    - Add an Identity Source and Policy Field Name.
 The defaults of `sub` and `pol` are fine.
-   - Save API
+   - Click on the update button to save API

 {{< img src="/img/keycloak-jwt/create-api-step-2.png" alt="Create API" width="800px" height="400" >}}